Baharkaviani/Central_gateway_for_Smart_metering_system/Docs/m5stack_quickstart/m5stack_quickstart.md

 ## Install Arduino IDE

-Download and install the [parduino-1.8.19-windows](https://downloads.arduino.cc/arduino-1.8.19-windows.exe) version of arduino IDE.
+Download and install the [arduino-1.8.19-windows](https://downloads.arduino.cc/arduino-1.8.19-windows.exe) version of arduino IDE.
 At the time I'm writing this documentation, arduino-2 was not a stable option to work with m5stack.
 But you can test new versions.

 ## Install the Arduino-ESP32 Support

-Based on [this link](https://docs.espressif.com/projects/arduino-esp32/en/latest/installing.html) add this package to the "File > Preferences > Additional Board Manager URLs":
+Based on [this link](https://docs.espressif.com/projects/arduino-esp32/en/latest/installing.html) add this package to the `File > Preferences > Additional Board Manager URLs`:

 ```
 https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json